An illustrated and priced catalogue of stycas for collectors

 The problem arises towards the end of Eanred’s reign when there is a substantial increase in the number of moneyers in an effort to increase the volume of stycas produced.
 This is accompanied by a decline in mint discipline.
 Dies are matched promiscuously and combinations proliferate.
 The output seems to be the product of a system which sets no store by the matching of moneyers with central devices, which are used in various combinations, adding further permutations to the typology.
 Standards of literacy vary and both legends and individual characters appear in various scripts and orientations.

-After displaying remarkable dedication to this rather unattractive base currency, Liz Pirie built an unparalleled corpus of stycas only to spoil the effort by publishing, against the well-meant and diplomatic advice of virtually every leading numismatist in the field at the time, a classification, in Coins of the Kingdom of Northumbria, which has stifled further research for over a decade.
+After displaying remarkable dedication to this rather unattractive base currency, Liz Pirie built an unparalleled corpus of stycas only to spoil the effort by publishing, against the well-meant and diplomatic advice of virtually every leading numismatist in the field at the time, a classification, in Coins of the Kingdom of Northumbria, which stifled further research for two decades.

 Rather than remaining faithful to the well-attested chronology of monarchs and moneyers, Pirie creates her “phases and groups” which take precedence over the strict chronology.
 The emissions of one moneyer for a specific monarch may be catalogued in different places; different issuers appear in parallel.
 Huge effort is expended on accommodating the later blundered stycas in the classification when clearly these were produced in such chaotic circumstances as to make their individual variations of negligible significance.
 The form in which a name is rendered (with some validity), and the choice of central motif (more dubiously), are regarded as primary criteria of classification.
 Had this resulted in an elegant and accessible arrangement, then much could be forgiven.
 However, the outcome is impenetrable.
 To locate a single sub-variety demands far too great an investment of time in headache-inducing, eye-straining concentration necessitating inconvenient comparison of images across numerous pages.